derickr/derickrethans-articles/201402110941-mongodb-arbitrary-key-names.rst

 	var_dump( $r['result'] );
 	?>

+It is not yet possible to find all the step count for a range of dates, as they are collectively stored in one document and you would always get a whole document back.

-However, you can not easily find which dates had a step count larger than 10000 with a normal query.
+You can not easily find which dates had a step count larger than 10000 with a normal query.
 However you can do that with the aggregation framework, albeit not in a very efficiant way::